MonserratLRobles/MonserratLRobles/README.md

-- 👋 Hi, I’m @MonserratLRobles (Monse)
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: 11010442@uvu.edu
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-I’m a college kid & aspiring animator on a mission to keep the spark of animation and good storytelling alive.
+Hello!
+My name is Monserrat LeAnn Robles, I am a college student & aspiring animator on a mission to keep the spark of animation and good storytelling alive.
 Driven by a passion for the arts, I create to bring visibility and inspiration to others, just as it did for me growing up.

 <!---
 MonserratLRobles/MonserratLRobles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.